finnjclancy/track-seperation/README.md

+most used thing i've made, use it everyday

 # Track Separation Tool

+isolate vocals, bass, drums, or everything else from audio <br>

+audio is taken from youtube video - you send the link to the yt video

 made this because i wanted to find out when the hi-hats came in on Time Was by Canned Heat https://youtu.be/uEeqy625jYU?si=loYN3Ri6LrWNwh3z